zoiteki/shiren-1/content/items/staves.md

 ## Overview

-- Swing a staff to shoot magic in the direction Shiren is facing
+- Wave a staff to shoot magic in the direction Shiren is facing
 - Staves have a number of charges
   - If you swing a staff with 0 charges, nothing happens
-- If you throw a staff and it strikes a target, the staff effect will activate
+- If you throw a staff and it strikes a target, the staff effect will activate even if the staff has 0 charges
-- The number of charges on a staff is determined randomly within a range, averaging around 4-5
+- The number of charges on a staff is determined randomly within a range

 ## Staff List